 - Lightly roast all the onions, shallot and ginger until you could hear an aroma coming out.

 - When stockpot is boiling, add 1 Tbsp of salt, primed bones (and rib pack if use) and all of the roasted onion/ginger.
 If you choose/have the secret ingredient as noted above, roast it now and add to the stock pot as well.

 - When the content boiled again, adjust heat to low/simmering.
 Keep the pot at simmering for at least 4-5 hours, check back every hour or so to remove all the floating impurity and tarnished layer as they come up.

 - (option): If you're using the rib, remove it after 1 hour (since simmering) or at a little harder than your usual desire tenderness.
-Carve off all the meats, let them cool before wrapping for storage in fridge.
-Throw all the rib bones back into stockpot and keep simmering until designed time.
+Carve off all the meats, let them cool before wrapping for storage in the fridge.
+Throw all the rib bones back into the stockpot and keep simmering until the designated time.

 - Tip: If you have an electric range and prepare this the night before, you could just simmer for about 3-4 hours, then cover and turn the heat off without removing the pot from your stove.

 Pho stock with the help of additional pressure cooker